 If you want to make it take a little longer, you can make the crust from scratch.
 Just crush some graham crackers and mix them with sugar and melted butter.

 Then press them into the bottom of a pie plate.
 Or you can do what I do and buy the crust already made.
 So simple!
+And the pie prep time is considerably shorter.

 In a large mixing bowl, combine the lime yogurt with the lime gelatin.
 Stop for a moment and enjoy the different shades of green as the gelatin joins with the yogurt.